rikola/networking-kernel-module/README.md

 A Linux Kernel Module that monitors and can block IP traffic.

-This module uses netfilter (www.netfilter.org).
+This module uses [Netfilter](www.netfilter.org).
 This allows packet filtering at the kernel level.